On this page...

 Types of Student Loans

-Student loans are available through the U.S. Department of Education as well as private lenders.
-Generally, federal loans offer better terms and more repayment plans, but even federal loans differ.
-We recommend that students exhaust their loan opportunities in this order:
+Student loans are available through the U.S. Department of Education (FAFSA required) as well as private lenders.
+Generally, federal loans for students offer better terms and more flexible repayment options, but even federal loans differ.
+We recommend that students exhaust their eligibility for federal Direct Subsidized/Unsubsidized Loans before borrowing through other loan options.
+More information about available loans are provided below.

-Federal loans for borrowers with financial need, determined by FAFSA.
-The government pays interest as long as you are in school.
-Loans come due six months after you leave school or drop below half-time.
+Direct Subsidized loans are federal loans for borrowers with financial need, as determined by your school’s financial aid office.
+The government pays interest while you are enrolled (at least half-time) and during your grace period.
+Repayment begins six months after you leave school or drop below half-time.

-Also federal loans, but not based on financial need.
-You are responsible for all interest charged throughout the life of the loan.
-Loans come due six months after you leave school or drop below half-time.
+Direct Unsubsidized loans are federal loans that do not require financial need.
+You are responsible for all interest that accrues on the loan.
+Repayment begins six months after you leave school or drop below half-time.

 If you take out federal student loans, you’ll have multiple options for repayment plans: